|Nutritional Guidelines (per serving)|

 Pears are one of the best fruits to poach as the flesh stays firm, so the pear keeps its shape and with so many pear varieties you can change each time for different flavors, textures, and sweetness every time you make it.

 There endless ways to serve poached pears.
 A classic option that makes a more lavish treat is with a bit of crème patisserie or almond glace for a richer treat – the cream perfectly accents the spiced wine syrup and sweetness of the pears.
-Not to be ignored is pears dipped in chocolate, these are classicly called Poires Belle Helene.
+Not to be ignored is pears dipped in chocolate, these are classicly called poires belle helene.